-The general tone of opinion gathered by the United Press from representative bankers and industrialists was optimistic.
-It was emphasized that co-operation from all parties and all classes will be essential until the upturn in business has been strongly demonstrated.
-Typical statements follow: Will Hayes, a power in the motion picture industry, former postmaster-general and a republican, pleaded for coopera-"The principal business of republicans," he said, "is to help make good the promise of early employment and prosperity made by both parties.
-In a war the army is loyal whoever is in command.
-The depression is on the run.
-We will finish the fight now.
-Everything else now is 'chores'."
-Melvin A. Traylor, Chicago banker, said, "Our social distress will respond and improve with economic recovery which will move forward with sound political programs.
-The spotlight is now on a new party, and I welcome with faith and high hope the new administration."
-Three Counties Will Huddle on Road will meet with Tarrant county commissioners Monday to discuss paving a gap in highway 34 through BRECKENRIDGE, Minn., Nov.
-10 The most expensive shot of the a direct route to Houston and other the gasoline men december of the country of t south Texas points.
-SENTENCED TO JAIL.
-FORT WORTH, Tex., Nov.
-10. - Wilford W. Fairbanks, 17, did not the tax. have to "panhandle" for a cup of coffee today.
-He was under a two-NORTH TRURO, Mass., Nov.
+The most expensive shot of the pheasant hunting season was fired by Anton Janu, he claimed today Janu shot over the head of a horse at a bird.
+The horse dropped dead of heart failure.
+MOST POWERFUL LIGHT.
+NORTH TRURO, Mass., Nov.
 10- year sentence for arson.
-Fairbanks GOLD BEACH, Ore., Nov 10-This Highland light, for many years a told the court a man he accosted for city claims to be the only unincor-Morgan T. Ryan was from two Bos- set in a carrot field in the form of kerosene-fed beacon, is now the the price of a meal offered him \$50 porated county seat town most powerful light on the Atlantic to fire a house.
-Fairbanks was ar- United States.
-It also pridefully coast.
-Electrification has doubled rested as he fled the blazing home. claims that never in its history has cloudy.
-Colder east and south por- of isolation material for the build- broken leg it suffered when it fell neighbor because she had broken up The red-fringed sign was visible for its power, with present visibility of He pleaded guilty to the arson a Gold Beach lot, or property been charge.
-THE CISCO DAILY NEWS Phone 80.

-Published By THE CISCO PRINTING & PUBLISHING COMPANY.
+Fairbanks State Registrar of Motor Vehicles ed their farm with cabbage heads Highland light, for many years a kind the court a man he accosted for kerosene-fed beacon, is now the price of a meal offered him \$50 Highland light, for many years a told the court a man he accosted for city claims to be the only unincormost powerful light on the Atlantic to fire a house.
+Fairbanks was ar-coast.
+Electrification has doubled rested as he fled the blazing home. claims that never in its history has Colder east and south por- of isolation material for the build- broken leg it suffered when it fell neighbor because she had broken up The red-fringed sign was visible for its power, with present visibility of He pleaded guilty to the arson a Gold Beach lot, or property been THE CISCO DAILY NEWS Published By THE CISCO PRINTING & PUBLISHING COMPANY.
 304-306 D Avenue, Cisco, Texas.
-MEMBER UNITED PRESS MEMBER ADVERTISING BUREAU.
+MEMBER UNITED PRESS.
+MEMBER ADVERTISING BUREAU.
 TEXAS DAILY PRESS LEAGUE.
-W. H. La ROQUE......Manager.
-Entered at the Postoffice in Cisco, Texas, as Second Class Mail Publication Days: Afternoons (except Saturday) and Sunday morn- Subscription Rates: Per Month (delivered in Cisco), 50c, if paid in advance, Twelve months, \$5.00 in Texas; \$6.50 out of state.
+W. H. La ROQUE......Manager Entered at the Postoffice in Cisco, Texas, as Second Class Mail Publication Days: Afternoons (except Saturday) and Sunday morn-Subscription Rates: Per Month (delivered in Cisco), 50c, if paid in advance, Twelve months, \$5.00 in Texas; \$6.50 out of state.
 Obituaries, Cards of Thanks and Classified, 2c per word.
 NOTICE TO THE PUBLIC.